SteviLen420/TQE_simulation/TQE_MANUSCRIPT.md

 The Theory of the Question of Existence (TQE) proposes that the emergence of stable physical laws is not a given, but the outcome of a dual fine-tuning mechanism involving both Energy (E) and Information (I).
 The large-scale simulations conducted in this study support this view, while also highlighting the specific roles of each parameter.

+A complementary cohort study (see **Comparative Analysis: E+I vs. E-Only Universes**) further supports this mechanism: energy alone can attain stability, but adding information decouples complexity from sheer energetic scale and regularizes extreme anomalies, reinforcing the two-factor selection picture.

 ### 1. Energy Alone vs. Energy + Information